Skip to content

 AI and Large Language Models (LLMs)

 This course embraces the integration of AI tools such as ChatGPT, Gemini, Claude, or Github Copilot as learning aids.
-Students are encouraged to leverage these technologies for brainstorming, concept exploration, code analysis, and problem-solving approaches.
+Students are encouraged to leverage these technologies for brainstorming, concept exploration, code analysis, and improving problem-solving skills.
 These tools can enhance understanding of data structures concepts and aid in various aspects of coursework.
 However, it is crucial to maintain a balance between AI assistance and learning.
 While AI can enhance learning, it should complement rather than replace students' critical thinking and problem-solving skills.

 Students should view AI-generated content as a starting point, building upon it with their own understanding and critical analysis.
 For programming assignments, a thorough comprehension of any AI-suggested code is essential before incorporation.
 Students are encouraged to seek instructor guidance if uncertain about appropriate AI tool usage.